DEalog/mobile/README.md

 The application supports dark mode via Flutter's embedded support.

+### Platform Abstraction

+We use [Platform Widgets](https://pub.dev/packages/flutter_platform_widgets) to simplify the codebase regading the platform specific styles (Material for Android devices and Cupertino for iOS devices).

 ### Testing
 Testing is done on all 3 levels that are supported by the [flutter framework](https://flutter.dev/docs/testing)